 Last but not least, there are the Initiatives.
 After defining goals, initiatives help to embody your product with meaning.
 Initiatives are complex goals breakable into actions.
 This stage can enclose customer satisfaction or new services in your catalog.
 Thus, they lie more on the quantitative side.
 After specifying goals with structure and meaning, teams can start working.

 For the PMI, Project Management uses knowledge and skills to create something valuable.
 Here, a trained manager guides a group to achieve business goals during this process.
+Yet, this process encloses different activities.
 It includes planning, documentation, and communications.
 Further, Project Managers can get involved in technical edges like development and design.
 It's about delivering projects on time while meeting established scope, time, and budget.

 We can all agree that Project Management is powerful.
 But the question is, why?
 Every project has tasks and edges that need supervision and alignment.
 Thus, Project Managers define reachable goals and approaches for projects.
 Plus, they focus on strategic planning and quality control at each step.